Arista Networks: Ethernet switches

-The low-latency of Arista switches has made the platform prevalent in high-frequency trading environments, such as the Chicago Board Options Exchange (largest U.S. options exchange), Lehman Brothers or RBC Capital Markets.
+The low-latency of Arista switches has made them prevalent in high-frequency trading environments, such as the Chicago Board Options Exchange (largest U.S. options exchange) and RBC Capital Markets.
 As of October 2009, one third of its customers were big Wall Street firms.

 Arista's devices are multilayer switches, which support a range of layer 3 protocols, including IGMP, Virtual Router Redundancy Protocol (VRRP), Routing Information Protocol (RIP), Border Gateway Protocol (BGP), Open Shortest Path First (OSPF), IS-IS, and OpenFlow.
 The switches are also capable of layer 3 or layer 4 equal-cost multi-path routing (ECMP), and applying per-port L3/L4 access-control lists (ACLs) entirely in hardware.

-In November 2013, Arista Networks introduced the Spline network, combining leaf and spine architectures into a single-tier network, which aims to cut operating costs.
+In November 2013, Arista Networks introduced the Spline network, combining leaf and spine architectures into a single-tier network, aiming to cut operating costs.

-In September 2015, Arista introduced the series 7060X, 7260X, and 7320X, refreshing the existing series 7050X, 7250X, and 7300X, with new, higher performance 100 GbE options.
+Arista Community Central

+Arista Community Central is a centralized resource created by Arista Networks for customers, partners, and technical professionals.
+The community serves as a platform for sharing knowledge, engaging in discussions, and accessing various technical resources related to Arista’s networking technologies.

+The community utilizes a search engine powered by AI to provide the most relevant results and to enhance user experience.